 A graduate of this program will have the potential for employment as an educational paraprofessional or paraeducator in schools from the pre-kindergarten through high school level.
 Paraeducators work with children in preschools, elementary schools, middle schools, and high schools.
 Paraeducators can also work with children with special needs.

-Graduates Work As: Paraeducators, paraprofessionals, teaching assistants, instructional assistants, specialized aides in reading, math, computers, or special education, and autism line therapists.
+Graduates Work As: Paraeducators, paraprofessionals, teaching assistants, instructional assistants, educational assistants, autism behavior technicians, specialized aides in reading, math, computers, or special education.

 The following certificates/technical diplomas may be applied toward this program:

 • 615221, Introduction to Paraeducator Careers Pathways Certificate

 • 905221, Supporting Children's Learning Certificate